Category:

 SERGEI SUPINSKY/AFP/Getty Images

 McFerrin's vocal style and technique is unique.
-He often switches between modal and falsetto registers to create sort of polyphonic effect and usually performs both the melody and accompanying parts of songs himself.
-He also is able to create various percussive effects with his voice and mouth and often incorporates beating on his chest.
+He often switches between modal and falsetto registers to create a sort of polyphonic effect and usually performs both the melody and accompanying parts of songs himself.
+He is also able to create various percussive effects with his voice and mouth and often incorporates beating on his chest.

 Additionally, McFerrin participates in various music education programs around the United States.
 He often makes volunteer appearances as a guest music teacher and lecturer at public schools.
 In 2009, McFerrin and psychologist Daniel Levitin hosted "The Music Instinct," a two-hour documentary produced by PBS that was based on Levitin's best-selling book, "This is Your Brain on Music."
 They also later appeared together at the World Science Festival to discuss the topic.

-McFerrin's gift for music and contribution to the arts have been honored in numerous ways over the years.
-In July of 2003, he was awarded an Honorary Doctorate of Music from Berklee College of Music during the Urban Jazz Festival, where he had conducted two days of clinics.
+McFerrin's gift for music and contribution to the arts has been honored in numerous ways over the years.
+In July of 2003, he was awarded an Honorary Doctorate of Music from Berklee College of Music during the Urban Jazz Festival, where he conducted two days of clinics.
 In May of 2018, McFerrin was given a lifetime achievement award at the A Cappella Music Awards.
 The following year, in August of 2020, he was honored with the National Endowment for the Arts Jazz Masters award.

 Personal Life

 McFerrin married Debbie Green in 1975.
-Together they have three children – Taylor, Madison, and Jevon.
-Taylor and Madison both went on to become musicians while Jevon became an actor.
+Together, they have three children – Taylor, Madison, and Jevon.
+Taylor and Madison both went on to become musicians, while Jevon became an actor.

 A strange rumor that McFerrin committed suicide circulated around 1992.
-The false story spread through the news and many attributed its popularity to the irony in that idea that a person made famous for singing about being happy may have been suffering from depression in real life.
+The false story spread through the news, and many attributed its popularity to the irony in that idea that a person made famous for singing about being happy may have been suffering from depression in real life.
 However, McFerrin debunked the rumor.

 Real Estate